Garlic green beans with almonds or amandine is a classic easy and delicious side dish that cooks in under 15 minutes.

 - Pinch Salt

-- Heat a dry frying pan over a medium heat.
+- Heat a dry 28cm or 11" frying pan over a medium heat.

-- Add the almonds and toast until golden then remove.
+- Add the almonds and toast them until they are golden then remove.

 - Slice the garlic cloves as finely as possible.